mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s2_mk1.rst

 Press the top of the jog wheel and turn it to scratch.
 Move the jog wheel from the edge without pressing the top to nudge the track.
 Hold :hwlabel:`SHIFT` and spin the jog wheel to seek quickly.
+The threshold for the press of the jog wheels can be adjusted with the ``JogWheelTouchThreshold`` variable in the :file:`Traktor-Kontrol-S2-MK1-hid-script.js` file in the controller mapping folder.
+This is necessary if it always or never scratches.

 Loop Section
 ^^^^^^^^^^^^